Mokarrameh Ghanbari: Biography

 Mokarrameh was born in 1928 in the Darikhaneh village in the northern Mazandaran Province of Iran, and despite her talent, she never received any formal training in painting.

 Work

 She began painting at the age of 61, when she came across some artist's paintings which her son had left at her home.
 She continued her painting using bright, original colors inspired by the beautiful natural surroundings of her neighborhood, and within a few years her works were noticed by painters in Iran and overseas.

 She held her first exhibition at the Seyhun Gallery in Tehran in 1995.
-The artist also participated in ten other exhibitions and was awarded the jury prize at the Roshd Film Festival and another award at the Rural Artistic-Literary Festival.
+The artist also participated in ten other exhibitions and was awarded the jury prize at the Roshd International Film Festival and another award at the Rural Artistic-Literary Festival.
 In 2001, she was awarded an honorary certificate at the Conference of the Foundation of Iranian Women's Studies in Stockholm, Sweden and was named the year's exemplary woman.

 In addition, she was named the "Female Painter of 2001" by the Swedish National Museum.